Nootropic profile

 5-HTP is a naturally occurring amino acid and direct precursor to serotonin, the neurotransmitter that regulates mood, sleep, and appetite.
 It is primarily used to support emotional well-being, reduce anxiety, improve sleep quality, and manage stress.

-The key benefits of 5-HTP include: Anxiety & Calm, Creativity, Focus, Mood, Sleep, Stress Relief.
+The main benefits people report from 5-HTP are: Anxiety & Calm, Creativity, Focus, Mood, Sleep, Stress Relief.

 Log in to leave a comment.